Holy Trinity Church is a warm and welcoming Church of England congregation.

 We would like to invite anyone in school years 10-13 to a get-to-know-us session on 16 November.
 It will be hosted by Rev Jez, Miriam and Sarah in the vicarage garden, under the roof of the new grandstand.
 We will cook handmade pizzas (GF available) as we chat and eat around the chiminea.

 We hope to see as many as possible there but would ask you to let us know beforehand for catering purposes.
 If you’d like to confirm or wish to know more please contact Sarah Allen 07904 442881.
-We’re going to run three evenings up to Christmas, on the 16th and 30th November and 14th December, from 18.15-19.45.
+We’re going to run three evenings up to Christmas, on the 14th December, from 18.15-19.45.
 We will then review what might best suit the needs of the group going forward.

 Some ideas that were released by the PCC earlier this year